emberjs/guides/source/templates/writing-helpers.md

 [currency-stackoverflow]: http://stackoverflow.com/a/3730040

 However, if we display dollar values to our users as "100¢" instead of "$1.00", they may be very confused.
-We can write a Handlebars helper to help us format these values into the appropriate human-readable form.
+We can write a helper to format these values into the appropriate human-readable form.

 Let's create a `format-currency` helper that takes an integer count of cents and turns it into formatted dollars.